GoogleCloudPlatform/functions-framework-ruby/docs/writing-functions.md

 ## Initialization

-Generally, functions should be self-contained and stateless, but some functions need to perform one-time initialization, for example to warm up caches, perform precomputation, or establish shared remote connections.
-To perform initialization tasks, use {FunctionsFramework.on_startup} to define a startup block.
+Generally, functions should be self-contained and stateless.
+However, it is sometimes useful for a function to perform one-time initialization, for example to warm up caches, perform precomputation, or establish shared remote connections.
+To run code during initialization, use {FunctionsFramework.on_startup} to define a startup block.

 ```ruby
 require "functions_framework"